GustavoDeMarinis/github-api-nestjs-reactJs/README.md

 Backend
 - cd backend
 - npm install
-- replace .env GITHUB_TOKEN for the value sent on the email.
+- replace .env GITHUB_TOKEN for the value sent on the email. (if need a new token request it to gustadema@gmail.com)
 - npm start

 Frontend